cloudkevin/HTB-Writeup/README.md

 Time for some path injection.

-Let's create a bash script the adds a new root user, then have that execute.
+Let's create a bash script that adds a new root user, then have that execute.

 First we need to use openssl create a hash of our desired password ```openssl passwd writeup```